prashantsub45/HGSS/README.md

   - Closed fist = Pause

 Works with any `.mp3` files added to `/static/music/`.
-I haven't included those files here along with their images covers.
+Haven't included those files here along with their images covers !!!

 ## 🖼️ UI & Assets
 - UI assets and icons live in `static/images/`